Scalable Near-Field Localization Based on Partitioned Large-Scale Antenna Array: Array Partitioning Based Problem Reformulation

-An estimate of $\mathbf{p}_{\mathrm{U}}$ can be obtained using either the minimum mean-square error (MMSE) or maximum \textit{a posteriori} (MAP) principles.
-However, exact posterior estimation is often impractical due to the high computational complexity of the integral.
-Therefore, we adopt a low-complexity approach based on message passing, as explained in the following section.
+An estimate of $\mathbf{p}_{\mathrm{U}}$ can be obtained by using either the minimum mean-square error (MMSE) or maximum \textit{a posteriori} (MAP) principles.
+However, exact posterior estimation is computationally intractable due to the high-dimensional integral.
+To address this issue, we adopt a low-complexity approach based on message passing, as detailed in the next section.